TurboVNC/turbovnc/BUILDING.md

 - PAM development kit [if building the TurboVNC Server]

-- JDK 8 or OpenJDK 1.7 or later [if building the TurboVNC Viewer]
+- JDK/OpenJDK 15 or later [if building the TurboVNC Viewer]
   * For systems that do not provide a JDK, download the [Oracle Java Development Kit](http://www.oracle.com/technetwork/java/javase/downloads) or [OpenJDK](https://jdk.java.net)
-  * [OpenJDK](https://jdk.java.net) 11 or later must be used if building an installer with a custom JRE (if the `TVNC_INCLUDEJRE` CMake variable is set to `1`)
+  * [OpenJDK](https://jdk.java.net) 15 or later must be used if building an installer with a custom JRE (if the `TVNC_INCLUDEJRE` CMake variable is set to `1`)